Ms. Dippel, Mrs. Grillo

 and size.
 Students will also make and read

 graphs.
 Students will collect data and use that

 We will learn how to show equal/unequal parts of

 object as halves, fourths, or a whole.
 Please

 2nd Grade Math:

-will begin learning about customary units of
+Students will begin learning about measuring

-measurement.
-Students will explore measurement
+using metric units.
+Students will explore

-through hands-on activities.
+measurement through hands-on activities.
+They